-Improved air quality;

-Carbon sequestration;

-Reduced soil erosion;

-Less storm and flood damage;

-Protection of wildlife habitat;

-Biodiversity;

-Scenic and recreational open spaces.

 Forestry production activities have had a long history in Thurston County evolving from the timber "mining" days of the late 19th and early 20th centuries to the sustained yield forestry management that occurs today.
-Currently, approximately 60 percent of Thurston County is covered by forest, and over 30 percent of the County is managed for forestry by private or public operators.
-Additional forest land is maintained on Fort Lewis.
-DNR-managed trust lands in the county, such as Capitol Forest, are managed to conserve forest resource lands DNR-managed lands also provide extensive recreation opportunities that help to generate revenue for local county services, public schools, and universities.
-Recreation opportunities (Chapter 9) exist both in state and privately owned timber lands in the County.
-Forest lands offer a variety of recreational experiences, including:
+Currently, approximately 60 percent of Thurston County is covered by forest, and over 30 percent of the county is managed for forestry by private or public operators.
+Additional forest land is maintained on military reservation lands within Thurston County.
+DNR-managed trust lands in the county, such as Capitol Forest, are managed to conserve forest resource lands, and also provide extensive recreation opportunities that help to generate revenue for local county services, public schools, and universities.
+Recreation opportunities (Chapter 9) exist both in state- and privately-owned timber lands in the county.
+Forest lands offer a variety of recreational experiences, including camping, fishing, hiking, hunting, target shooting, off-road vehicles, winter activities, rock climbing, and more.

-Boating

-Camping

-Fishing

-Hiking

-Horseback riding

-Hunting

-Mountain Biking

-Target Shooting

-Off-road Vehicles

-Winter Activities

-Rock Climbing

-Geocaching

 A variety of other economic products are harvested from forests in Thurston County additional to timber, including hard woods, salal, ferns, moss for the floral industry, and mushrooms for a growing local and export food market.

-C. Forest Lands in Thurston County:

-Most of the forest land within Thurston County is considered forest lands of long-term commercial significance (see Section D below).
-Long-Term Forestry (see Table 3-3) is the single largest land use designation in the County and makes up approximately 29 percent of county lands.
-Forestry also occurs in the Rural Residential Resource 1/5 designation within the County.
-More than 50,000 acres of forest and timber land enrolled in the Open Space Tax Program are not designated as Long-Term Forestry.